Maikxx/frontend-lecture-storage/SUMMARIES.md

 ### Else if and optional blocks

-In JS is er geen else if, maar doordat je met een if en else de {} kan omzeilen, wordt else if geldige syntax.
+In JavaScript is er geen else if, maar doordat je met een if en else de {} kan omzeilen, wordt else if geldige syntax.
 Under the hood wordt het omgezet tot slechts if else chains genest.

 ### Operator precedence